 The mosquito mesh can be made from different materials, polyester or nylon.
 Head nets can also be treated with repellent, in the same way as the hats mentioned above, or untreated.
 Your head net will likely brush against branches and other vegetation, so it needs to be durable.
 A torn head net won’t stop mosquitoes!

 A head net alone is perhaps not the best solution.
 You don’t want the net to touch your skin, or the mosquitoes will be able to bite through it.
 To avoid this, it’s a good idea to wear a wide-brimmed hat under the head net.
 This will make the netting hang away from your skin.
 Or some head nets come with metal rings that keep the net away from your face.

 If you are out hiking or fishing in an area that is particularly infested and you have a swarm of insects around your head, it is possible to eat and drink without taking off your head net.
-You can drink through the mesh, but it’s best to keep it to water so as not to leave any residue on the mesh that might attract even more insects.
+You can drink through the mesh, but it’s best to keep it to water to avoid leaving any residue on the mesh that might attract even more insects.

 Eating with the head net is a little more complicated.
-You have to place the food inside the net, and then with your hands on the outside, you can move the food to your mouth.
-You shouldn’t touch the net with any sticky food, or anything that will leave a residue on the net.
+You place your food inside the net, and then, using your hands on the outside, you can move the food to your mouth.
+You shouldn’t touch the net with any sticky food or anything that will leave a residue on the net.